CURING LIVE ROCK

 a tank, but for curing the rock most quickly.

-Warmer and saltier will work, but slightly more
+Warmer and saltier will work, but usually slightly

-It will not cause a problem to go higher
+75° F. It will not cause a problem to go

-than that, it will just cure more slowly.
+higher than that, it will just cure more slowly at

 When the rock comes in, you should inspect it.

-Using a putty knife, or screwdriver, or maybe
+you might use a putty knife, or screwdriver,

 Sometimes there may be soft algaes, or many